systemcarl/weblog/outlines/devlogs/blank/content-template.md

 - Despite the opinions of the content design, the application itself is still agnostic to the content.
     - All content is still [aggregated from static JSON files].
+    - A [new file] was added to define the content structure.
 - The dynamic nature of the application components has made development and testing easier.
     - Abstracting away text and other data makes logic and tests resilient to